How To Run On A Treadmill? Everything You Need To Know

 Alternate incline sprints with flat surfaces to bundle up stamina and strength in equal measures.
 Prolonged running on extremely steep inclines may expose you to injuries.
 After all, where would you find a 15% incline over a five-mile stretch in the real world?

-4. Tie in the Safety Rope
+4. Tie In The Safety Rope

 All treadmills have an emergency stop that instantly halts the rotating belt.
 You'll see a key and clip-on lanyard attached to it.
 The motor wouldn't start without the input.
 Fasten this safety clip to your shirt so the machine stops as soon as you tumble or slip.